predaaaasaaaaaaa/Players-RE-ID/README.md

 Output: `output/result.mp4` — the annotated video with consistent player IDs.

 That's it.
 No flags, no args.
-The input clip and YOLO model are already in the repo.
+The input clip is already in the repo.

 ---